tony/github-exercise/README.rst

 - `jQuery` can support custom builds.
 - `Lo-Dash` (a.k.a. `lodash`_) can support custom builds.

+Remote site widgets:

+- This type of app can be built to be deployable on third-party websites and use JSONP and/or easyxdm for cross-domain communication.

+  In addition ``.noConflict`` and UMD-wrapping, used carefully, will prevent ``Backbone`` and ``jQuery`` from bleeding into clients' global namespace.

 Todo
 ----

-- Trigger a stream of a newly built .css and .js in addition to livereloads for the JS and CSS files.
-Currently it just lints / reloads.
 - gulp task build to ./dist (index.html, app.js (or index.js, just naming)
   and app.js)
 - Minify buildouts of app.css and index.js.